Melapress/extend-2fa-methods/README.md

 	}
 ```

+#### add_default_settings
+This hook defines the method’s default settings

 ```
 	/**
 	 * Adds the method default settings to the main plugin settings.
-	 * Receives array with all of the (currently) registered settings, and gives the ability for the method to add its own settings to global array.
+	 * Receives an array with all of the (currently) registered settings and enables the method to add its own settings to the global array.
-	 * Use this method to add the settings default values your method needs, that way the plugin will take care of fall back the them if nothing is explicitly set.
+	 * Use this method to define the settings' default values your method will use if nothing is explicitly set.
 	 *
 	 * @param array $default_settings - Array with method default settings.
 	 *